 Students who work as peer tutors and SI leaders have successfully completed the courses for which they provide tutoring and receive recommendations from their professors.
 Peer tutors and SI leaders must show academic proficiency in the course with a grade of B or higher and have good interpersonal communication skills.
 Peer tutors must maintain an overall GPA of 3.0 or higher and SI leaders must maintain an overall GPA of 3.2 or higher.
 All ASC student employees are expected to maintain confidentiality, attend training sessions and work well with peers and faculty.

-Are you interested in becoming a peer tutor or SI leader?
+Student Employment: Are you interested in becoming an ASC Office Assistant, Peer Tutor or SI leader?